AlmaLinux/alma-sbom/README.md

 The AlmaLinux OS SBOM data management utility allows to create SBOM records for artifacts created with the [AlmaLinux Build System](https://github.com/AlmaLinux/build-system).

-It comes with an easy-to-use CLI that allows you to create SBOM records for Builds and RPM Packages.
+It comes with an easy-to-use CLI that allows you to create SBOM records for Builds and Packages.

 ## Requirements